To build your own Itinerary, click to add an item to your Itinerary basket.

 One option for residents to organise an event is to have a Street Meet.
 This could take place on a driveway, parking area, front garden, communal area or end of a cul-de-sac.
 These activities don’t require road closures, public liability insurance, or fees – just the people taking part to be happy and a few simple rules to follow for using parks and open spaces.

 Another option for residents to organise an event is to have a Street Party.
-These are great community activities but take a little bit more work, require a temporary road closure application and will require purchasing low cost public liability insurance.
+These are great community activities but take a little bit more work, require a temporary road closure application and will require purchasing low-cost public liability insurance.
 You would need to make sure residents are happy with these plans as well.
 You can apply to host one by clicking here:

 This page offers information and links to support and resources to organise either a Street Meet or a Street Party.

-If you would like to plan a larger event in a park or open space, a commercial event, or an event that involves a lot more people (200 or more), you would need to make an event application through our event planning pages.
+If you would like to plan a larger event in a park or open space, a commercial event, or an event that involves a lot more people (200 or more), you would need to make an event application through ours event planning pages.

 A step-by-step guide to planning your street meet or street party ...